Pursuit92/ClassNotes/MUH204/notes.md

   * Can be secular, but more often religious
   * Bach's sacred cantatas were used as part of worship in the Lutheran church

+# Classical

+## Introduction

+  * Term "classical" not applied until the later period (Romantic) to differentiate the styles
+  * Focus primarily rests in Vienna with three important composers:
+    * Franz Joseph Haydn (1732 - 1809)
+	* Wolfgang Amadeus Mozart (1756 - 1791)
+	* Ludwig van Beethoven (1770 - 1820)

+## Sociological Environment

+  * The age of *Enlightenment*
+    * Critical questioning of traditional institutions, customs, and standards of conduct
+	* emphasis on "rational thought" and "natural law"
+  * Origins of the concepts of democratic rule, "civil" right, and the value of the "common" man

+### Extension to Music

+  * Music should fulfill the needs of all society, be approachable, simple, and nartural
+  * composers generall rejected the complexity and rigidity of late Baroque music
+  * Musical emphasis placed on simplicity, clarity, "natural sounding" melody, and having *pleasing variety*

+#### Examples of "Pleasing Variety"

+  * Rhythm
+    * varies from one theme to the next
+	* sometimes music may pause
+  * Dynamics
+    * portions of the same movement vary from loud to soft and in between
+	* music may gradually increase or decrease in volume (crescendo & decrescendo)
+  * Tone color
+    * various mixtures of instruments
+	* contrasting themes often carried by different insturments
+  * Melody
+    * emphasis on "natural" tunes
+	* clarity of melodies

+## Instrumental Genres

+  * *Symphony* - 4 (sometimes 3) movement work for full orchestra -
+	perfected by Haydn
+  * *Concerto* - 3 movement work for solo instrument and full orchestra;
+	most often with piano or violin solo
+  * *String Quartet* - 4 movement work for small chamber ensemble; 2
+	violins, viola, and cello
+  * *Sonata* - 3 or 4 movement work for piano solo, or another solo instrument plus piano accompaniment

+## Notable Music

+  * Mozart - Symphony - Symphony No. 40 in G Minor, K. 550 (Movement I)
+  * Haydn - Symphony - Symphony No. 95 in C Minor (Movements III and IV)
+  * Mozart - Piano Concerto - Piano Concerto in A, K. 488 (Movement I)
+  * Mozart - Opera - Don Giovanni (Act I: Duet "La ci daram la mano")
+  * Beethoven - Symphony - Symphony No. 5 in C Minor (Movements I and III)